2024 Best Colleges in Texas

 Most popular degrees in Texas

-In Texas, the most popular degrees are Systems Engineering, Engineering Physics, and Building Inspection.
+In Texas, the most popular degrees are Manufacturing Engineering, Cognitive Science, and Special Education.
 By most popular, me mean that these programs have the most graduates annually (bachelor’s and master’s level) in the state of Texas.
 Data comes from IPEDS and College Scorecard.

 Fastest growing careers